-1 From Demos to Discoveries
+1. From Demonstration to Discovery Mode

-The CAVE (tm) [3] as shown in Figure 1, which premiered at the SIGGRAPH '92 conference in Chicago, had its motivation rooted in scientific visualization - and the challenge became one of attracting leading-edge computational scientists and engineers to adopt it.
-Virtual reality (VR), then a fledgling technology, had to help scientists make scientific discoveries faster without compromising the color, resolution, and flicker-free qualities they had come to expect using workstations.
+The CAVE (tm) [1], shown in Figure 1, which premiered in 1992 at the SIGGRAPH conference in Chicago, had its motivation rooted in scientific visualization-and the challenge became one of attracting leading-edge computational scientists and engineers to adopt it.
+VR, then a fledgling technology, had to help scientists get to scientific discoveries faster without compromising the color, resolution, and flicker-free qualities they had come to expect using workstations.
 Scientists had been doing single-screen stereo graphics for more than 25 years; any VR system had to successfully compete.
-Most importantly, the VR display had to couple remote data sources, supercomputers, and scientific instrumentation in a functional way.
+Most important, the VR display had to couple remote data sources, supercomputers, and scientific instrumentation in a functional way.
 In total, the VR system had to offer a significant advantage to offset its packaging and cost.